Thiago R. Oliveira

 Implications of public exposures to policing

 Drawing on procedural justice theory, legal cynicism theory, and legal socialisation theory, I am curious about the the extent to which people lose faith in the legitimacy of legal institutions when they are repeatedly exposed to police use-of-force, misconduct, and/or officer aggressive behaviour, as well as the consequences of undermined legitimacy beliefs to deviant behaviour and tolerance of violence.
 I study primary exposure (e.g., direct contact with policing practices), secondary exposure (e.g., personally seeing or hearing about policing practices), and tertiary exposure (e.g., learning about or being in spatial proximity to policing practices), which means I am interested in the effects of public-police interactions but also in broader temporal and cultural aspects of public reactions to police behaviour.
-For instance, what are the effects of cumulative exposures to police misconduct throughout the life course?
+For instance, what are the effects of cumulative exposures to abusive policing throughout the life course?
 Do people who belong to specific social groups and are collectively exposed to certain policing practices develop shared expectations and tools through which to interpret the functioning of the law?

 -